The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Your mortgage will require homeowners insurance, but there is no legal mandate to have this coverage in any state, unlike car insurance.

-Because hurricanes can cause devastating destruction and demolish structures altogether, insurance companies remain hesitant to assume the full risk of hurricanes as a whole.
+Because hurricanes can cause widespread destruction, insurance companies remain hesitant to assume the full risk of hurricanes as a whole.
 If you live in North Carolina, you could face increased risk of suffering hurricane damage.
-In fact, 32, 282 single-family residences are exceptionally vulnerable to hurricane damage in North Carolina.*
+In fact, 32,282 single-family residences are exceptionally vulnerable to hurricane damage in North Carolina.*

 If you live near the coast, it's essential to verify the details of your homeowners insurance policy because a basic home policy won't be sufficient to cover the costs of repairing damage caused by hurricanes — you would need separate windstorm and flood insurance policies, which would work together to cover repairs or replacements.
 Depending on your location, your insurer may make it compulsory to have a separate hurricane deductible if you reside in an area that's at high risk for hurricanes.